We play our part in reducing carbon emissions to help tackle climate change and operate in an environmentally sustainable manner.

 Our Group Headquarters was designed from the outset to encompass the latest water saving technologies that included harvesting rainwater, with a result that sees over 60% of the water used being recycled water.

 Protecting Ecological Resources

-Construction and Asset Management projects can impact significantly on biodiversity.
+Construction and Facilities Management projects can impact significantly on biodiversity.
 At GRAHAM our aim is to proactively manage ecological issues on projects and seek to protect and enhance biodiversity.

 Where we have landscaping components in our projects, we commission specialist ecologists to assess these areas and recommend management practices, mitigating actions where habitat loss is unavoidable, and species that should be planted in landscaped areas to reflect local native flora and fauna.